-- Socialism may create EQUALITY, but it TAKES AWAY SOME WORK INCENTIVES. - 2.
-Tax rates in some nations once reached 83%. - 3.
+- 2. Tax rates in some nations once reached 83%. - 3.
 Because wealthy professionals have very high tax rates, many of them leave socialist countries for countries with lower taxes. - 4.
-The loss of the best and brightest people to other countries is called BRAIN DRAIN. - Socialist systems can result in FEWER INVEN-TIONS AND LESS INNOVATION.
+The loss of the best and brightest people to other countries is called BRAIN DRAIN. - 5.
+Socialist systems can result in FEWER INVEN- TIONS AND LESS INNOVATION.